btcpayserver/btcpayserver-doc/docs/PullPayments.md

 Once a payout is created, it will count toward the `pull payment's limit` for the current `period`.
 The sender will then approve the payout by setting the `rate` in which the payout will be sent, and proceed to payment.

-For the sender, we provide an easy to use way to batch the payment of several payouts from the wallet of their BTCPay Server instance.
+For the sender, we provide an easy to use way to batch the payment of several payouts from the [BTCPay Internal Wallet](./Wallet.md).

 ```